INTERVIEWING

 To that end you need to focus on these areas:

 Avoid colorful language, slang and profanity.
 Don’t try to be a comedian.
 Humor introduced by you in an interview is not appropriate.
-Being professional requires you to focus on describing how you will make things better for them.
+Being professional requires you to focus on describing how you will make their work life easier for them.

 In The Interview